LanoCodes/Individual-Project-COSC412/README.md

     -  Class Diagram
     -  Use Cases
     -  Tool Rundown
+    -  Mock up of site
+    -  Bootstrap rendition of the site
+    -  Connection etablished to Yelp's Fusion API
+    -  Successful in-site test of core function; display a result from Fusion
 3. Evolution of the SPMP
 - Should the system be a success and more features/pivots in function become wanted:
     -  The plan will than be reworked and then be based on an already running system, rather than as a project being built from the ground up